 In the next section, we’ll dive deep into how to drive these consultations.
 There are 6 traffic sources you can use to drive leads to your firm.

-For someone to agree to a consultation, they usually visit your website and fill out a form.
+For someone to agree to a consultation, they usually visit your website (mobile-friendly of course) and fill out a form.
 There are many ways to do this.
 You want to track how many people are visiting your site and filling out the forms.
 Where are the consultations coming from?

-If you have a landing page that says contact us, you need to know how many people who visit that page fill out the form?
+If you have a landing page that says contact us, you need to know how many people who visit that page fills out the form.
 If it’s 1% this is a conversion rate.

 This means you need 100 people to visit your page to get 1 consultation.
 Or, to go back to our goal, you need 3,000 visits to get 30 consultations to get the 10 clients to get the $10,000 in MRR.